 These fruits, develop from the matured ovaries of several to many flowers more or less united into a mass.
 Fig, mulberry, and pineapple, are few examples of multiple fruits.

-To learn more about fruits with video lessons, visit BYJU’S.
+To learn more about fruits or other related topics with video lessons, visit BYJU’S.